stormpath/stormpath-sdk-ios/README.md

 #import "Stormpath-Swift.h"
 ```

-## 1. Setting up
+## Setting up the API Endpoints

-Stormpath's default configuration will attempt to connect to `http://localhost:3000/` as its API server.
-This is the default configuration for the `express-stormpath` integration and is useful when you're testing against the iOS simulator, but you'll need to set this for any other configurations.
-Stormpath can read your Info.plist for configuration, but it's easier to modify the `defaultConfiguration` object when making small changes.
+Stormpath's default configuration will attempt to connect to `http://localhost:3000/`.
+This is the default configuration for the `express-stormpath` integration and is useful when you're testing in the iOS simulator.
+However, you'll need to modify this for any other configurations.

 Swift: